Rafah: History

-Bronze Age Raphia
+Late Bronze Age

 Rafah has a history stretching back thousands of years.
+It was first recorded in an inscription of Egyptian Pharaoh Seti I, from 1303 BCE as Raphia (Rph).

+Iron Age

-It was first recorded in an inscription of Egyptian Pharaoh Seti I, from 1303 BCE as Rph, and as the first stop on Pharaoh Shoshenq I's campaign to the Levant in 925 BCE.
+It was the first stop on Pharaoh Shoshenq I's campaign to the Levant in 925 BCE.
 In 720 BCE it was the site of the Assyrian king Sargon II's victory over the Egyptians.

+Classical Age

-Hellenistic and Roman periods
+Hellenistic period

 In 217 BCE, the Battle of Raphia was fought between the victorious Ptolemy IV and Antiochus III.
 It is said to be one of the largest battles ever fought in the Levant, with over a hundred thousand soldiers and hundreds of elephants.

-Antiochus III, willing to make peace with Ptolemy V, had his daughter Cleopatra I marry Ptolemy V. Their marriage took place in 193 BC in Raphia.
+In 193 BC, Antiochus III, willing to make peace with Ptolemy V, had his daughter Cleopatra I marry Ptolemy V. Their marriage took place in Raphia.

+Hasmonean and Roman period

-The town was conquered by Alexander Yannai and held by the Hasmoneans until it was rebuilt in the time of Pompey and Gabinius; the latter seems to have done the actual work of restoration for the era of the town dates from 57 BCE.
+The town was conquered by the King of Judea, Alexander Yannai (Alexander Jannaeus) by 100 BCE and held by the Hasmonean Jewish kingdom until the Roman conquest.
+Rafah was then rebuilt in the time of Pompey and Gabinius; the latter seems to have done the actual work of restoration for the era of the town from 57 BCE.
 Rafah is mentioned in Strabo (16, 2, 31), the Antonine Itinerary, and is depicted on the Map of Madaba.

+Medieval Age

 Byzantine period

 During the Byzantine period, it was a diocese, and Byzantine ceramics and coins have been found there.
-It was represented at the Council of Ephesus 431 CE by Bishop Romanus, but today remains a titular see of the Roman Catholic Church but a small Greek Orthodox presence exists.
+It was represented at the Council of Ephesus 431 CE by Bishop Romanus, but today remains a titular see of the Roman Catholic Church; additionally, a small Greek Orthodox presence remains in Rapha.